Faculty

 Links

-Webpage: http://users.clas.ufl.edu/hping/index1.htm
+Webpage: https://www.chem.ufl.edu/about-all/directory/people/name/adrian-roitberg/

 Email: roitberg@qtp.ufl.edu